 If you're looking for the best credit cards to earn air miles or points for your purchases you've come to the right place.
-MoneyRates.com has assembled some of the top rewards credit cards available.
+MoneyRates.com has assembled rewards credit cards here.

 Take your purchases farther with a rewards credit card that gives you miles or points for your preferred airlines and travel partners.
 Don't miss out on introductory offers and the best rewards credit card deals that literally go the extra mile.
 From airline tickets and car rentals to hotel rooms and vacation packages, a rewards credit card can give you something back for your spending.

 With the wide variety of reward options available now, it's no wonder that credit cards offering miles and points are a popular choice.
 After all, who doesn't like free trips, food and other goodies?

 With rewards cards, you earn points or frequent-flyer miles when you make purchases.
 In most cases, you don't earn points or miles with cash advances, balance transfers and payments.

 With most of these cards, you earn between one and two points or miles for each dollar you charge on the card, depending upon your card's terms.
 Some card issuers will award multiple points for each dollar you spend on purchases at certain locations such as gas stations with your 2012 gas credit card, grocery stores, drugstores and car rental agencies.
 You might also receive a bonus, such as 30,000 miles or 60,000 points (again, it depends on your specific card) for signing up or for reaching a spending amount within a given time period.
 Some even offer a free flight after your initial purchase when certain conditions are met.
 The more miles or points you accumulate, the greater your reward.